History of Oman in Timeline

 February 1932: Said bin Taimur becomes Sultan

-In 1937, an agreement between Sultan Said and Iraq Petroleum Company (IPC) was signed granting oil concessions to IPC.
+In 1937, an agreement was signed between the Sultan and Iraq Petroleum Company (IPC), granting oil concessions to IPC.

 September 10, 1939: Oman declares war on Germany

-On September 10, 1939, the sultan of Oman declared war on Germany upon the outbreak of World War II.
+On September 10, 1939, upon the outbreak of World War II, the Sultan of Oman declared war on Germany.

-In 1946, the British government offered arms, ammunition, auxiliary supplies and officers to Sultan Said bin Taimur to prepare to attack the interior of Oman.
+In 1946, the British government offered arms and ammunition, auxiliary supplies and officers to the Sultan to prepare for an attack on the interior of Oman.

-In December 1951, the Treaty of Friendship, Commerce and Navigation between Oman and the United Kingdom recognized the Sultanate of Muscat and Oman as a fully independent state.
+In December 1951, the Treaty of Friendship, Commerce and Navigation was signed between Oman and the United Kingdom, recognizing the Sultanate of Muscat and Oman as a fully independent state.

 In May 1954, Imam Alkhalili died and Ghalib Alhinai was elected Imam.

-December 1955: Sultan occupies main centers in Oman
+December 1955: Sultan sends troops to occupy Oman

-In December 1955, Sultan Said bin Taimur sent troops of the Muscat and Oman Field Force to occupy main centers in Oman, including Nizwa and Ibri.
+In December 1955, Sultan Said bin Taimur sent troops to occupy main centers in Oman, including Nizwa and Ibri.

 1955: Makran strip accedes to Pakistan

-In 1955, the exclave coastal Makran strip acceded to Pakistan and was made a district of its Balochistan province, while Gwadar remained in Oman.
+In 1955, the exclave coastal Makran strip acceded to Pakistan and was made a district of its Balochistan province.

 On 4 August 1957, the British Foreign Secretary gave the approval to carry out air strikes without prior warning to the locals residing in the interior of Oman.

-In September 1958, Pakistan purchased the Gwadar enclave from Oman for US$3 million.
+On September 8, 1958, Pakistan purchased the Gwadar enclave from Oman for US$3 million.

 On 27 January 1959, the Sultanate's forces occupied the mountain in a surprise operation.
 Imam Ghalib, his brother Talib and Sulaiman managed to escape to Saudi Arabia.

-December 1963: UN General Assembly establishes Ad-Hoc Committee on Oman
+December 1963: UN establishes Ad-Hoc Committee on Oman

 On 11 December 1963, the UN General Assembly decided to establish an Ad-Hoc Committee on Oman to study the 'Question of Oman'.